FansDB/docs/docs/news/posts/2023-10-01-launch-of-fansdb-docs.md

 5. Titles
 5.1.
 Titles, though not mandatory, are preferred.
 5.2.
 Use the official title when available.
 5.3.
-In the absence of an official title user made title that reflect the content can be used.
+In the absence of an official title, a user-made title that reflects the content can be used.
 5.4.
-If no official or user made title is used: you can use use a combination of date + username or just the username if the date is unavailable.
+If no official or user-made title is used: you can use a combination of date + username or just the username if the date is unavailable.

 6. Dates
 6.1.
 While not mandatory, dates are preffered.